translate/translate/docs/commands/pofilter_tests.rst

 sentencecount
 -------------

-checks that the number of sentences in both strings match
+Checks that the number of sentences in both strings match

 Adds the number of sentences to see that the sentence count is the same between the original and translated string.
 You may not always want to use this test,